syranol/markdown-cv/index.md

 * Oversaw end-to-end release and testing of flagship ArcGIS enterprise products across 6 web and mobile platforms with ArcGIS Dashboard reaching 1,000,000,000+ calls daily
 * Designed and maintained automation scripts for key products using Python, Selenium, and Jenkins, ensuring efficient and reliable testing of these products
-* Developed and executed comprehensive test plans and test matrices as part of the product release cycle
 * Performed rigorous testing on Release Candidates to ensure the high quality and stability of product releases
 * Collaborated with Project Managers, Product Engineers, and other teams to ensure the successful release of products